jenifa123/ipl-data-analysis-using-spark/README.md

 - `Data Ingestion and Cleaning` : Extracted raw data and refined it by handling missing values, duplicates, and inconsistencies to ensure data quality.
 - `Data Processing` : Transformed and aggregated data to prepare it for deeper analysis and insights.
 - `Visualization` : Created visual representations to highlight key insights and trends in the dataset.
+- `Exploring PySpark Fundamentals` : Built foundational skills in PySpark with SQL for handling big data, enabling efficient data manipulation and processing at scale.

 ## Insights